anamariapanait10/Sorting-project/README.md

 ### Complexity:
 𝑂 (𝑤*𝑛), where w is the number of digits of numbers and n is the number of numbers

-Auxiliary Space: O(n+k) where k is the largest number in the dataset
 Stable: No

 ## Merge Sort